 UX for employees

 There was always a buzz about the user experience being the ultimate consumer experience.
 We are partially correct here, though 2017 will see this trend extend further to the employee’s end.
 Automated services using robotics will become predominant for the manufacturing and service companies.
 Employers will replicate the ‘employee experience’ to understand how they work and deliver results.
 It will help companies in designing the best-automated processes which will ease the burden of employees and leave no scope for errors and loopholes.
-Further, if employee experience is enhanced and so is their productivity, they will come up with novel ideas and technique of improvement.
+Further, if employee experience is enhanced, with methods put forward by the likes of Blueboard, and so is their productivity, they will come up with novel ideas and techniques of improvement.
 With a dedicated team of workers, businesses are sure to prosper.

 2017 will be the reigning year for UX designers as their demand will continue to escalate.
 UX for mobile apps will still be in trend and even desktop websites will look like customized apps.
 The trend is towards creating conversational user experiences that will keep the consumers hooked on.
 So why not tap your UX skills where there is the highest potential?
 The application of UX will be seen in different fields and technologies, biometrics, voice recognition, and authentication processes.
 The UX trends that started in 2016 will get bigger and robust in 2017.
 And what could be more convenient than logging into your favourite app seamlessly without having to fill in login and password details?